FGasper/p5-DNS-Unbound/README.md

 Like `resolve()` but starts an asynchronous query rather than a synchronous one.

-This returns an instance of [DNS::Unbound::AsyncQuery](https://metacpan.org/pod/DNS::Unbound::AsyncQuery).
+This returns an instance of [DNS::Unbound::AsyncQuery](https://metacpan.org/pod/DNS::Unbound::AsyncQuery) (a subclass thereof, to be precise).

 [See below](#methods-for-dealing-with-asynchronous-queries) for
 the methods you’ll need to use in tandem with this one.